 My favorite way to serve this is with mashed potatoes!
 It's a great idea if you're reintroducing dairy after your Whole30, too.
 This cheesy hot dog skillet has 4 types of dairy (if you cook in butter and not coconut oil), and you can get in even more through mashed potatoes.

-However if you want to make dairy free mashed potatoes, check out this post.
-These mashed potatoes are Whole30 compliant!
+However if you want to make dairy free mashed potatoes, try these Whole30 mashed potatoes.

 Another great way to serve it is over roasted potatoes.
 So delicious!